PlanetSmasher/APSystems-ECU-proxy-for-cloudless-operation/README.md

 # How to use
 1. DNS rewrite \*.apsystemsema.com to a local host that is running this script (check if a ping to ecu.apsystemsema.com resolves to your host IP-address)
-2. Run the script for example on PyCharm at a host which is continuously running (Raspberry Pi or something)
-3. Block all (future) communication with APSystems
+2. Block all (future) communication with APSystem and EMA
 * apsystemsema.cn
 * ecu.apsema.com
 * ecu2.apsema.com
 * ecu2.apsystems.com
 * ...
+3. Run the script for example on PyCharm or from within terminal type: python3 main.py at a host which is continuously running (Raspberry Pi or something)
 4. You're done

 # To Do
 - Clean up code
-- Error handling
+- Error handling and shutting clean
-- Capture and handle exeptions on regular updates
-- Add logging / monitoring
 - Integrate with Home Assistant
 - More testing (compatibility with ECU-C)
 - Optionally enable full proxy forwarding data to the EMA site as well